 Help families cover the ongoing costs of homeownership

 The rising cost of utilities and property taxes can create affordability challenges for homeowners long after they have paid off their mortgage.
 When these costs become too great, homeowners may have their electricity, water, or heat turned off and may be forced to relocate when housing conditions become unsafe or unsustainable.
 Households may also face foreclosure and involuntary displacement due to nonpayment of property taxes.
-Some local jurisdictions adopt tax relief programs, also called “circuit-breakers,” that protect low-income and/or elderly or disabled homeowners from large increases in tax bills.
+Some local jurisdictions adopt tax relief programs, also called “circuit-breakers,” that protect low-income and/or seniors or homeowners with disabilities from large increases in tax bills.
 Communities may also offer low- or no-cost programs to improve the energy-efficiency of existing homes, helping to reduce and moderate utility bills.

 Enable aging homeowners to stay in their own homes